Promoting arts events & groups

 Enhancing the Arts in the Hawkesbury Working Group

-Council resolved to establish the Enhancing the Arts in the Hawkesbury Working Group on 25 July 2017.
-The purpose of the Working Group is to provide constructive advice and practical support and assistance to Council in enhancing the arts in the Hawkesbury.
+The Enhancing the Arts in the Hawkesbury Working Group is an initiative of the Mayor, Councillor Mary Lyon-Buckett.
+On 25 July 2017, Council resolved to establish this Working Group, with the purpose of providing constructive advice and practical support and assistance to Council in enhancing the arts in the Hawkesbury.
 It works on a project basis: seeking external funding, facilitating local arts activities/events and encouraging audience participation.

 After an expression of interest process, the following members were appointed and first met on 14 December 2017: